kant/sharpapp/README.md

 ## Features

-PimpApp will cover the following areas to prepare you for "net" after a clean install or majore Windows 10 updates
+PimpApp will cover the following areas to prepare you for the "net" after a clean install or major Windows 10 updates

 * Privacy
 	- Run a privacy template and disable the most telemetry functions to improve the "real" Windows experience.